lachlanjc/laptop/README.md

 - VSCode (with the VSCode Icons, Prettier, Vim, MDX, & Framer Syntax 2 plugins)
 - Zoom

-(It’s easy to remove these apps/install different ones by quickly editing the end of `mac` with TextEdit/Vim/etc.)
+(It’s easy to remove these apps/install different ones by quickly editing the list inside `mac` with TextEdit/Vim/etc.)

 Other apps I sometimes add: